• Skip to primary navigation

 A stack of oat flour pancakes with butter on top and syrup being poured on it

-This is the best oat flour pancakes recipe!
-These pancakes are light and fluffy and so easy to make with simple ingredients like oat flour, eggs, maple syrup, and coconut milk.
-This healthy recipe is naturally gluten free and dairy free and is perfect for the whole family.
+These are the best oat flour pancakes!
+These pancakes have the perfect fluffy texture and are so easy to make with simple ingredients like oat flour, eggs, maple syrup, and coconut milk.
+This healthy pancake recipe is naturally gluten-free and dairy-free and kids love them.

 A stack of oat flour pancakes with butter and strawberries on top.